 VLR APIvlr.gg ↗

-Access Valorant esports data from VLR.gg: matches, player stats, team rankings, agent pick rates, and event listings via 7 structured endpoints.
+Access Valorant esports data from VLR.gg: matches, player stats, agent pick rates, team rankings, and event details via 8 structured endpoints.

 What is the VLR API?